 PROCEDURAL STIMULATION ENHANCERS such as The “O” Shot are medical procedures that can have a wide range of benefits.
 The “O” Shot involves injecting a patient’s own platelet-rich plasma (PRP) into the clitoris and surrounding vaginal areas to encourage tissue regeneration and increase blood flow.
 This may benefit a wide variety of conditions including vaginal dryness, sexual dysfunction/painful intercourse, difficulty achieving orgasm (anorgasmia), chronic vaginal or pelvic floor discomfort, and more.
 Increased sexual pleasure may occur immediately, but it typically takes up to three months for the maximum effects to be felt and some women may request to repeat the procedure over time.

 PULSE WAVE THERAPY is another medical procedure that is designed to have the same effects of the “O” shot, only this is a non-invasive option.
 Results are achieved by using low intensity “shockwave” therapy to reinvigorate sexual tissue and perfusion capabilities.
 Goals of therapy include increased blood flow, lubrication, and orgasmic capacity, and restoration of elasticity in the vaginal canal.
 It may take several sessions before the maximum benefits are felt and it is up to the patient’s discretion on how frequently she would like to repeat therapy.

 Get The Best Treatment For You Today

 Our goal at Stanley Specialty Pharmacy is to help all of our patients by improving sexual wellness and increasing awareness of treatment options for important issues such as female sexual dysfunction.
+Whatever treatment option you choose, from a supplement like our popular nitric oxide offering or a more hormonally-based approach, we’re here to help.
 If you have questions regarding symptoms and/or treatments, please call us today at (704) 370-6612!
-We are here to help.